Lok Sabha elections: 5 key electoral battles to watch out for in fourth phase

 Asansol:

-In 2014, Asanson in West Bengal was one of the two seats that the BJP could win in TMC's bastion, the other one being Darjeeling.
-Many dubbed it as a surprise win when singer Babul Supriyo of the BJP defeated Trinamool's Dola Sen by a margin of 70,000 votes which may not be a huge margin, but still a significant one.
+In 2014, Asansol in West Bengal was one of the two seats that the BJP could win in Trinamool Congress (TMC)'s bastion, the other one being Darjeeling.
+Many dubbed it as a surprise win when singer Babul Supriyo of the BJP defeated TMC's Dola Sen by a margin of 70,000 votes which may not be a huge margin, but still a significant one.
 While, two seats out of the 42 in West Bengal may not seem like much, but two things are worth noticing and these can have a bearing on 2019 elections.
-The BJP's vote-share shot up from 6.14 percent in 2009 to 17.02 percent in 2014.
-The BJP finished a clear, but distant, second in the 2018 panchayat elections in the state, while the CPM, which ruled the state for decades, ended up in third place.
+The BJP's vote-share shot up from 6.14 per cent in 2009 to 17.02 per cent in 2014.
+The BJP finished a clear, but distant, second in the 2018 panchayat elections in the state, while the Communist Party of India-Marxist)(CPI-M), which ruled the state for decades, ended up in third place.
 The fight in Asansol this time is between sitting BJP MP and Union Minister Supriyo and Trinamool's Moon Moon Sen, a veteran actor.
 While the fight on the ground is between Supriyo and Sen, in the larger context, it is a battle of prestige between Narendra Modi and Mamata Banerjee.

 Also Read | I am a big fan of Kanhaiya Kumar says Digvijaya Singh